astronomer/airflow-guides/guides/airflow-openlineage.md

 The following terms are used frequently when discussing data lineage and OpenLineage in particular.
 We define them here specifically in the context of using OpenLineage with Airflow.

 - **Integration:** A means of gathering lineage data from a source system (e.g. a scheduler or data platform).
 For example, the OpenLineage Airflow integration allows lineage data to be collected from Airflow DAGs.
-Existing integrations will use the OpenLineage API under the hood to automatically gather lineage data from the source system every time your DAG is run.
+Existing integrations automatically gather lineage data from the source system every time a job runs, preparing and transmitting OpenLineage events to a lineage backend.
 A full list of OpenLineage integrations can be found [here](https://openlineage.io/integration).
-- **Extractor:** In the `openlineage-airflow` package, an extractor is a module that gathers lineage metadata from a specific hook or operator.
-For example, extractors exist for the `PostgresOperator` and `SnowflakeOperator`, meaning that if `openlineage-airflow` is installed and running in your Airflow environment, lineage data will be generated automatically from those operators when your DAG runs.
+- **Extractor:** An extractor is a module that gathers lineage metadata from a specific hook or operator.
+For example, in the openlineage-airflow package, extractors exist for the `PostgresOperator` and `SnowflakeOperator`, meaning that if `openlineage-airflow` is installed and running in your Airflow environment, lineage data will be generated automatically from those operators when your DAG runs.
 An extractor must exist for a specific operator to get lineage data from it.
 - **Job:** A process which consumes or produces datasets.
 Jobs can be viewed on your lineage graph.
-In the context of the Airflow integration, an OpenLineage job corresponds to a task in your DAG (assuming the task is an instance of an operator for which there is an extractor).
+In the context of the Airflow integration, an OpenLineage job corresponds to a task in your DAG.
+Note that only tasks that come from operators with extractors will have input and output metadata; other tasks in your DAG will show as orphaned on the lineage graph.
 - **Dataset:** A representation of a set of data in your lineage data and graph.
 For example, it might correspond to a table in your database or a set of data you run a Great Expectations check on.
 Typically a dataset is registered as part of your lineage data when a job writing to the dataset is completed (e.g. data is inserted into a table).
 - **Run:** An instance of a job where lineage data is generated.
 In the context of the Airflow integration, an OpenLineage run will be generated with each DAG run.
 - **Facet:** A piece of lineage metadata about a job, dataset, or run (e.g. you might hear “job facet”).